ry2294/StoryTellingAndStreaming/assignment-1/README.md

 For this assignment I have used NodeJS technology for consuming twitter data, creating a websocket server and serving the home.html webpage which updates the tweets published by the server using socket.io framework.

+### Commands
 To run this application, download the assignment-1 folder and run the below commands.
-## npm install // installs the node modules required
+1. npm install // installs the node modules required

-## node server.js // runs the server and starts consuming tweets
+2. node server.js // runs the server and starts consuming tweets

-## open url: localhost:8080/ in browser
+3. open url: localhost:8080/ in browser